USS New Orleans (CA-32): Battle of Midway

 New Orleans sailed on 28 May, screening Enterprise, to surprise the Japanese in the Battle of Midway.
-On 2 June, she rendezvous with the Yorktown force, and two days later joined battle.
-Three of the four Japanese carriers -- Akagi, Kaga, and Soryu—were sunk by hits scored in dive bomber attacks.
+On 2 June, she met with the Yorktown force, and two days later joined battle.
+Three of the four Japanese carriers—Akagi, Kaga, and Soryu—were sunk by hits scored in dive bomber attacks.
 The fourth carrier, Hiryu, was found and wrecked later, but not before her dive bombers had damaged Yorktown so badly she had to be abandoned.

 Battle of the Eastern Solomons

-Again the New Orleans was replenished at Pearl Harbor, steaming out on 7 July to rendezvous off the Fiji Islands for the invasion of the Solomon Islands, during which she screened the Saratoga.
+Again the New Orleans was replenished at Pearl Harbor, steaming out on 7 July to meet off the Fiji Islands for the invasion of the Solomon Islands, during which she screened the Saratoga.
 Fighting off enemy air attacks on 24–25 August, the New Orleans aided the U.S. Marine Corps beachhead on Guadalcanal, as a Japanese landing expedition was turned back in the Battle of the Eastern Solomons.
 At this point, New Orleans had been in the Coral Sea for two full months, and food began to run low.
-The crew went on half rations and Spam became the main course of every meal; eventually they ran out of rice.
+The crew went on half rations and Spam became the main course of every meal; eventually, they ran out of rice.
 When the Saratoga was torpedoed by a Japanese submarine on 31 August, the New Orleans escorted her to Pearl Harbor, arriving on 21 September.

 Battle of Tassafaronga

+With the repaired carrier, New Orleans sailed to Fiji early in November 1942, then proceeded to Espiritu Santo, arriving on 27 November to return to action in the Solomons.
+With four other cruisers and six destroyers, she fought in the Battle of Tassafaronga on the night of 30 November, engaging a Japanese destroyer-transport force.
+When the flagship Minneapolis was struck by two torpedoes, New Orleans, next astern, was forced to sheer away to avoid collision, and ran into the track of a torpedo, which detonated the ship's forward magazines and gasoline tanks.
+This explosion severed 150 ft of her bow just forward of turret number two.
+The severed bow, including turret number one, swung around the port side and punched several holes in the length of New Orleans' hull before sinking at the stern and damaging the port inboard propeller.
+With one-quarter of her length gone, she slowed to 2 kn and was on fire.
+Everyone in turrets one and two perished; 183 men were killed.
+Herbert Brown, a seaman in the ship's plotting room, described the scene after the torpedo hit: